metzzo/Awesome/doc/language/language.md

 Awsome is an awesome programming language written in JavaScript.
 It aims to achieve the following goals:
  * Powerful syntax, but yet easy to learn and understand
- * Wide range of possible backends
+ * Wide range of possible backends.
+Currently there is just one backend in development: JavaScript

 The language is case insensitive.
+Instead of \n you can also use ; as a line seperator.

 ## Type Concept
 Awesome is a strongly typed programming language.